 You Need A Great Accountant and Great Software

 When it comes to software, most retail point of purchase (POP) systems come with some built-in inventory features, but we’ve found many are limited in helping retailers make sense of their cash flow as it correlates to their inventory.
-Shopify is a go-to for many retailers who sell online.
-If you have a store and need something that’s made for retail locations, check out StitchLabs and Inventory Flow which offer easy to use and best in class platforms designed for retailers.
+Shopify is a go-to for many retailers who sell online, but you also have many other choices like Square, Clover, and many more.

 Mastering your finances as a retailer and understanding how you price goods is one of the most important things you can do as your income is what drives the reinvestment you make in your business.
 Make your profitability your top priority!